Archive: People

 I need to come up with a schedule for finishing this draft.
 Writing as time permits is pretty much a recipe for me to be lazy about it.
 It seems I need a deadline of some kind.
 I did some fairly major rewrites of Chapter 12, but I now need an entirely new chapter to stick between 12 and 13.

-2005 Series of Doctor Who to Air on Sci-Fi Channel (Finally)
+2005 Series of Doctor Who to Air on Sci-Fi Channel (finally)

 Haven’t posted much lately (still waiting for my new glasses), but this is big news.
 The 2005 Series of Doctor Who is finally going to air in the US (there’s a nice summary at Outpost Gallifrey).
 I’ve seen it, and it’s great.
 I can’t begin to explain how great it is.
 Even Denise enjoyed watching it.
 There’s no need to have seen the classic series to enjoy this, so don’t let the show’s history put you off.